Introduction to Defensive Shooting

 While using a firearm for personal protection is a right that we have, it is a right that must be exercised responsibly.
 That is to say we can NOT just shoot someone and call it self defense.
 To use our rights responsibly we must remember:

-1. It is a Tool of last resort.
+1. Tool of last resort!

 2. Are you capable of using deadly force?